aarshpatel1/weather-api/README.md

-Here’s a README file for the weather API website:

----

 # Weather API Website

 This is a simple weather website that provides real-time weather information for any location using a weather API.
 It is built with HTML, CSS, and JavaScript.